ingakv/stack-interpreter/README.md

-* The program should handle errors and print them to help user understand what went wrong
-* The program should be able to parse input into custom types.
-  * Strings, bools, operators, lists

-**Implemented**

-- NORMAL mode
-- REPL mode
-- Literals
-- Stack operations
-- Simple IO operations
-- String parsing
-- Arithmetic operations
-- Logical operations
-- List operations
-- Parsing initial input
-- Error handling that explains what the user did wrong
+## Error handling

-  - The program should never panic.
+The program should never panic.
 I have rather implemented that if an error occurs, i.e., the user tries to pop an empty stack, an appropriate error message will be printed out, but the program should not continue to run.
 In the case of any user-related error, the stack will not be changed.

-**Not Implemented**

-- Control flow ( if, then, else, loop, times, break, block)
-- Assigning variables